orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-##### preprocess
+#### preprocess

 Type: `Object`.

-Use to add preprocess function to a zod schema.
-You can use a custom mutator to preprocess the data before it is validated.
+Use to add a preprocess function to a Zod schema.
+Provide a custom mutator to preprocess the data before it is validated.

 example: